 The first known recreation in the valley occurred in 1885 when local farmers damned Moen Creek to create a swimming hole.
-In 1912, a group of progressive thinking Mt.
-Horeb citizens conceived the idea of forming a larger lake for more recreational purposes.
-The Lake Park Association was formed, residents rapidly purchased $100 shares and valley land was acquired.
+In 1912, a group of 54 progressive thinking Mt.
+Horeb citizens conceived the idea of forming a larger lake and purchasing more land in the valley for expanded recreational opportunities.
+Initially the group considered selling lots for residential housing on the proposed lake–a plan later abandoned.
+The Lake Park Association was formed, residents rapidly purchased shares worth $10,000, and valley land was acquired.
 A larger dam was constructed on spring fed Moen Creek about a mile north of Mt.
 Horeb’s main street.
-The resulting body of water was, apparently, the first artificial lake in Dane County.
+The resulting body of water was apparently the first artificial lake in Dane County.

 A new road, now County Highway JG, was constructed but for many years it ended at the park entrance (see photo above) near the end of what is now Lake Street.
-By 1913, the park was widely used for hiking, ice skating, fishing and, eventually, ski jumping.
-In 1915, the quickly constructed dam was washed away, as a raging late summer storm dumped tons of water into the valley.
-The dam was eventually replaced and, much later, rebuilt in the 1930s.
+By 1913, a lake of 6 acres had already formed and the park was widely used for hiking, ice skating, fishing and, eventually, ski jumping.
+The lake eventually expanded to 13 acres and ice cutting machinery was also purchased; ice harvests began in January 1913.
+A baseball diamond was also constructed with hillside seating (see ski jump photos below).

 This joyous New Year’s Day skating scene below is from 1913.
 Tickets were sold to skate or go sledding: cost 5 cents.